dasaenz142501/25SU-INEW-2330-7P1/README.md

-# Inventory Management System
+# Inventory Management System for the Automotive Industry

 ## Overview
-This project is a C# and SQL based project, designed to create a simplier more effective way to keep track of inventory.
+This project is a C# and SQL based project, designed to create a simplier more effective way to keep track of a delaerships car parts inventory.
 ## Features
 - Allow new users to create an account for the purpose of purchasing items
 - Shopping experience must include a Point of Sales for employees/managers and shopping cart for customers, receipts and invoices as output